vasicekj/H2O.homework/readme.md

 <h2> APIs </h2>

   <h3>/article</h3>
-  returns all articles or all articles matching the filter<br>
+  Returns all articles or all articles matching the filter, if invalid filtering tag is used, the tag is ignored<br>
   <h5>example:</h5>
   <code>/article?TOPICS=grain,wheat,barley&DATE=APR</code><br>
   For all articles:<br>